-Although mask-based modularization offers promise of improved DNN reuse, three notable limitations hinder its adoption in practice. \circled{1}~ Achieving modularity within a DNN during training requires an auxiliary mask generator attached to each layer to adjust respective weights' contributions, significantly increasing the model complexity and doubling the training time~\cite{mwt}. \circled{2}~ Existing masking mechanisms are primarily designed for the convolutional layers in a given DNN.
+\looseness-1 Although mask-based modularization offers the promise of improved DNN reuse, it is hindered by three notable limitations. \circled{1}~ Achieving modularity within a DNN during training requires an auxiliary mask generator attached to each layer to adjust respective weights' contributions, significantly increasing the model complexity and doubling the training time~\cite{mwt}. \circled{2}~ Existing masking mechanisms are primarily designed for a DNN's convolutional layers.
 However, other types of layers, such as FC layers, are prevalent in DNN architectures and often comprise the majority of a model's parameters (as much as 90\% in VGG)~\cite{basha2020impact}.
-Mask-based modularization approaches end up duplicating the entire set of FC layer weights across modules~\cite{mwt}, obscuring the unique contributions of these weights to module functionalities. \circled{3}~ While previous approaches can reduce weight overlap between modules, they exhibit an average accuracy drop of over 40\%.
-To mitigate this, further retraining of each composed model on the entire sub-task dataset is needed.
+Mask-based modularization approaches end up duplicating the entire set of FC layer weights across modules~\cite{mwt}, obscuring the unique contributions of these weights to module functionalities. \circled{3}~ Despite reduced weight overlaps in convolutional layers, the modules themselves exhibit sub-optimal performance: our empirical analysis (see Section~\ref{sec:r-n-r}) suggests that composing these modules into a model yields an accuracy drop of over 40\%.
+To mitigate this, additional training of each composed model on the entire sub-task dataset is needed~\cite{mwt}.

-\looseness-1 In this paper, we propose \approach, a novel \emph{activation-driven} modular training approach that yields accuracy-preserving modules.
+\looseness-1 In this paper, we propose \approach, a novel \emph{activation-driven} modular training approach that yields fine-grained, accuracy-preserving modules.
 Unlike mask-based approaches that impose modularity \textit{externally} through auxiliary masks, \approach fosters modularity \textit{inherently} by directly shaping the activation patterns of DNN layers during training.
-Specifically, \approach computes three vital modularization objectives on each layer's activation outputs: \textit{intra-class affinity}, \textit{inter-class dispersion}, and \textit{compactness}.
-In the training phase, \approach aims to align the {hidden units} activated across samples within the same class (intra-class affinity), to distinguish the {units} activated for samples from different classes (inter-class dispersion), and to activate minimal numbers of {units} that maintain target functionalities (compactness).
+Specifically, \approach computes three vital modularization objectives on each layer's activations: \textit{intra-class affinity}, \textit{inter-class dispersion}, and \textit{compactness}.
+In the training phase, \approach aligns the {hidden units} activated across samples within the same class (intra-class affinity), to distinguish the {units} activated for samples from different classes (inter-class dispersion), and to activate minimal numbers of {units} that maintain target functionalities (compactness).